Assistant Hall Directors

 "The AHD Position is a great opportunity to continue to develop your leadership skills and contribute in a positive way to enriching one of our four largest residential communities on campus.
 We hope you'll apply!" - Ruth Abelmann, Acting Director, Residential Life

 Thanks for your interest in the Assistant Hall Director Position.
-Applications are due on December 15th.
-Below is what you need to know about the process.
+Applications are due on Monday, November 30, 2020.
+Below is what you need to know about the process:

-- There will be an information session on Thursday, November 16th at 6:00 PM in Residential Life.
+- There will be a virtual information session on Tuesday, November 17 at 7PM.
 This is optional.
-The current AHDS will be sharing about their experience and be available to answer your questions.
+The current AHDs will be sharing their experiences and be available to answer your questions.

-- We are asking for two references.
-One from a current or past RHD supervisor and one that is external to UNH.
-References need to completed and returned to Ann Nichols no later than December 15th. email@example.com
+- We are asking for a reference from a current or past RHD supervisor.
+References need to completed no later than Monday, November 30 at noon.
+References can find the reference form here: (https://unh.az1.qualtrics.com/jfe/form/SV_3CnJv9hL3ZKJHhj)

-6. Interviews will be taking place on Friday, January 19th.
-Hiring decisions will be communicated on January 22nd.
+- Interviews will be taking place on Monday, January 11 and Tuesday, January 12.
+Hiring decisions will be communicated on Friday, January 15.

-If you have any questions about the process please reach out to Ruth Abelmann at Ruth.firstname.lastname@example.org
+If you have any questions about the process please reach out to Tyler Rock at email@example.com

 - Fulfill your 20 hours per week requirement.
 Prioritize your tasks and balance your time.